How to Prepare for a Biblical Fast: 11 Key Bible Verses to Read Before You Begin

 “Go, gather together all the Jews who are in Susa, and fast for me.
 Do not eat or drink for three days, night or day.
 I and my attendants will fast as you do.
 When this is done, I will go to the king, even though it is against the law.
 And if I perish, I perish.”

-How to Use These Verses in Your Fast
+How These Bible Verses Can Guide Your Fast

 Closing Prayer